INSPIRE-MIF/2017.2/GeoJSON/specification.md

 #### General types

 Typenames remain as they are.
-All types that have the stereotype `<<featureType>>` are converted to GeoJSON objects, all other to regular JSON objects.
+All types that have the stereotype `<<featureType>>` are converted to GeoJSON objects.
+All other types are mapped to regular JSON objects, where properties of the type are directly added to the root object instead of being added to the `properties` subobject.

 #### ISO 19107 - Geometry types